Kondotty Assembly constituency

 Kondotty State assembly constituency is one of the 140 state legislative assembly constituencies in Kerala in southern India.
 It is also one of the seven state legislative assembly constituencies included in Malappuram Lok Sabha constituency.
-As of the 2021 Assembly election, the current MLA is T. V. Ibrahim of IUML.
+As of the 2026 Assembly election, the current MLA is T.P Ashrafali of IUML.

 Local self-governed segments

 Kondotty Assembly constituency is composed of the following local self-governed segments: